Wizek/haskell-pair-programming/README.md

 1. Join [the chat](https://gitter.im/haskell-pair-programming/Lobby).
 You will
    obtain collaborator rights to edit this file.
 Or someone will help you to edit the file.
-2. Add short contact info into the summary table and verbose info as a separate section below.
+2. Add short contact info into the summary table and [detailed info](#summary-table) as a separate section below.
 Keep alphabetical order.
 3. Nicknames in chat room should match to names in this list.